fangq/mmc/pmmc/README.md

 ![MacOS Python Module](https://github.com/fangq/mmc/actions/workflows/build_macos_wheel.yml/badge.svg)\
 ![Windows Python Module](https://github.com/fangq/mmc/actions/workflows/build_windows_wheel.yml/badge.svg)

-This module provides a Python binding for Monte Carlo eXtreme for OpenCL (MCXCL).
+This module provides a Python binding for Mesh-based Monte Carlo (MMC).
 For other binaries, including the standalone executable and the MATLAB bindings, see [our website](https://mcx.space).

-Monte Carlo eXtreme (MCX) is a fast photon transport simulation software for 3D heterogeneous turbid media.
-By taking advantage of the massively parallel threads and extremely low memory latency in a modern graphics processing unit (GPU), MCX is capable of performing Monte Carlo (MC) photon simulations at a blazing speed, typically hundreds to a thousand times faster than a single-threaded CPU-based MC implementation.
+Mesh-based Monte Carlo (MMC) is a 3D Monte Carlo (MC) simulation software for photon transport in complex turbid media.
+MMC combines the strengths of the MC-based technique and the finite-element (FE) method: on the one hand, it can handle general media, including low-scattering ones, as in the MC method; on the other hand, it can use an FE-like tetrahedral mesh to represent curved boundaries and complex structures, making it even more accurate, flexible, and memory efficient.
+MMC uses the state-of-the-art ray-tracing techniques to simulate photon propagation in a mesh space.
+It has been extensively optimized for excellent computational efficiency and portability.

 ## How to Install